 Register Here

-Dates: Six consecutive Wednesdays from March 26, 2025 to April 30, 2025
+Dates: Six consecutive Wednesdays from January 21 to February 25, 2026

 About the Group: Navigating life in the U.S. can be difficult when holding intersecting identities of being an LGBTQIA+ person of color who’s also undocumented.
 The UndocuLGBTQ+ Support Group is open to all individuals who are LGBTQIA+ seeking a safe space.
 Regardless of how you explore and express your LGBTQIA+ identity, this support group is created so you can show up as your authentic self and share personal experiences, discuss relevant issues, and build community in a safe and non-judgmental environment with other undocumented LGBTQIA+ individuals.
 In the spirit of community, participants will determine what themes will be discussed over the six weeks.